microdotblog/help.micro.blog/_posts/2016-01-26-cross-posting-twitter.markdown

 * The first photo embedded in a post is automatically downloaded and attached to your tweet.
 Photos should be larger than 200x200, to avoid accidentally cross-posting small buttons and tracking images that some blog systems include.
 * The first link in a post will be appended as a URL to the end of the tweet.

-Similar rules apply for Facebook, Medium, and LinkedIn, but with different length restrictions since the 280-character limit is specific to Twitter.
+Similar rules apply for Facebook, Medium, LinkedIn, and Mastodon, but with different length restrictions since the 280-character limit is specific to Twitter.

 You can continue to reply and favorite directly on Twitter, and also on Micro.blog.
 Replies posted directly on Micro.blog aren't included in your microblog RSS feed, so they won't be sent to Twitter.